 Recommended Approaches for Meeting Certification Requirements

-[brief intro]

 In this section, whenever a section from the C-CDA Implementation Guide is mentioned, the appropriate chapter number from the guide will be specified.

 General Guidance

 The following guidance elements are not specific to any one C-CDA template but rather are overarching guidance elements that apply to an entire C-CDA document.